fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 {% include figure.html src="/images/qgis/topo1.png" caption="Use the image as a base map instead" %}

-Let's zoom in a bit to see the continental US, which reveal a bit more detail.
+Let's zoom in a bit to see the continental U.S., which reveals a bit more detail.

 {% include figure.html src="/images/qgis/topo2.png" caption="Combining images and data" %}

 Let's blend the layers a bit rather than just overlay them.
-In the Properties menu for the county boundaries layer, set Blending Mode to "Darken", and the Layer Transparency to 20%.
+In the Properties menu for the county boundaries layer, set Blending Mode to "Darken", and the Layer Transparency to 20% (feel free to play around with these setting to see what effects you can create).
 This will enable us to see more of a blend of the county data atop the topographic data.

 {% include figure.html src="/images/qgis/topo3.png" caption="You're probably appreciating well designed maps a bit more now" %}

 For now, "Zoom to Layer" of the county boundary layer.

 {% include figure.html class="icon" src="/images/qgis/add-raster-icon.png" %}
-Now let's load our historic map the same way.
+Now, let's load our historic map the same way.
 (Click the "Add Raster Layer" icon and point to the Rumsey JPG image you downloaded).
 The "Coordinate Reference Selector" dialog box will open.
 Here QGIS is trying to figure out how to match up our raster image to the vector map.
-Just press "OK" and we'll hope for the best (you know you want to).
+Just press "OK" and we'll hope for the best (you know you want to!).

 {% include figure.html src="/images/qgis/historic1.png" caption="Well, that didn't work." %}

 What's that block in the lower right corner of the canvas?
 Yep, that's the map image we just added as a layer.
 Zoom out a few times to see the big picture.
-Shockingly, QGIS did not magically do what we wanted and line up the historic map perfectly on the modern outline of the US.
+Shockingly, QGIS did not magically do what we wanted and line up the historic map perfectly on the modern outline of the U.S.

 {% include figure.html src="/images/qgis/add-image-1.png" caption="Notice the world in the upper left.
 Looks like we have a CRS problem."%}